ArcAOGaming/arcao-process-template/docs/deployment.md

 # Deployment Guide

+This guide will get your process up and running on AO, providing step-by-step instructions for deploying your application.

 ## Prerequisites

 Before deploying, ensure you have Node.js installed.
 You can use the following command to set up your environment automatically: